iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 > This should also include covid 19 stats available at AHS website.
 Push notifications for outbreaks of chosen locations by the user or if there is any change in current restrictions.
 Info on current public health order, public health guidance.
 Latest news and announcements (ie. Change in testing policies, etc), provide relevant links (ie. Biz connect), then it may encourage people to install it.<br> :date: __2020-06-16 17:28:05__

-> Install was very easy.
-Done in under 2 minutes.
-App is a great idea for the times.
-Having said that, yes the battery drain is amazing.
-Started as a 5 but now a 3.
-I wish it was more.<br> :date: __2020-06-13 01:17:26__

 #### 2-star reviews